 Using your lights in wet weather

 In the UK we see our fair share of rain and storms!
-Falling rain and spray from standing water both affect visibility.
-The simple rule of thumb when it comes to using lights in bad weather is to turn on your main lights.
-There are some cases of motorway spray where it is so bad that you may need to use the rear fog light.
-As mentioned above, if you can’t see the car in front of you, then the car behind can’t see you – and then it’s time to turn on your main lights.
+Both falling rain and spray from standing water can affect visibility when driving.
+The simple rule of thumb when it comes to using lights in rainy weather is to turn on your dipped (low beam) headlights.
+There are some cases of motorways when the spray is so bad that you may even need to use the rear fog light.
+As mentioned above, if you can’t see the car in front of you, then the car behind can’t see you – which means it’s time to turn on your main lights.

 It’s important to use your lights correctly in tricky driving conditions such as wet weather

 See if the Motability Scheme could help you

 If you’d like to join over 640,000 people already enjoying worry-free motoring through the Motability Scheme, take these three simple steps:

 Most cars will have a separate small dial (usually located to the lower right of the steering wheel) which allows you to change the angle of your headlights when your car is heavily loaded or towing.
 Without the adjustment you could dazzle drivers because a heavily loaded car or a towing vehicle will lean back and point up.
 Get a friend to help test this and set your lights up correctly if you fit into this category.
 Just remember to reset the headlight angle adjuster when your car is back to carrying a normal weight or no longer towing.